 New production methods

 Digital technologies have created a range of new production methods that favour SMEs.
-Large companies are better at getting 10,000 injection moulded parts from a Chinese factory, but a smaller company can easily compete when batch sizes are five or 10 and the mass-customisation production method is using 3D printing machines.
+Large companies are better at getting 10,000 injection moulded parts from a factory, but a smaller company can easily compete when batch sizes are five or 10 and the mass-customisation production method is using 3D printing machines.

-Printing is another example where digital printers can easily make millions of versions, with each printed version being slightly different.
+Printing is another example of where digital printers can easily make millions of versions, with each printed version being slightly different.
 The recent experiment by Coca Cola in offering multiple names on bottles is a prime example of how products may look in the future.
 All the main luxury companies are currently looking into increasing personalisation of their products, driven by these new technologies.

 Succeeding as a global SME is possible as long as you find your niche.
 By giving customers a better product than what exists today, you can benefit from all these changes in the market place and become your own boss.
-Good luck!

 Lars B. Andersen, is the Founder of My Nametags and 3D printing company, Arty Lobster.